-- The students will be able to write correct documents used in corrections using proper format and citations.
+- Students will complete correct documents used in corrections using the proper format and citations.
 This includes reports, memos, and legal briefs.

-- The student will be able to track the appeals process of a convicted offender through the state and federal court system.
+- Students will chart the appeals process of a convicted person through the state court system through the federal court system.

 - Complete the English and math proficiency requirements with a C or better

 |Introduction to Corrections

 |Correctional Interviewing and Counseling

 |Legal Aspects of Corrections

 |Plus 3 units from the courses listed below: